sabeechen/rabbitmq_exporter/README.md

  ```bash
  python exporter.py --url amqps://user:pass@XXX-XXX-XXX.mq.us-west-1.amazonaws.com
  ```
- The scheme/port/path for the url is always ignored and https:443 is used against the specified hostname.
+ The scheme/port/path for the url is always ignored and https:443 is used against the specified hostname, pass `--verify-ssl=false` to disable SSL verification.
 The user and pass can also be specified using `--user` and `--password`.

  ### Run it in Docker